julianlam/feps/fep/ef61/fep-ef61.md

 POST https://social.example/.well-known/apgateway/did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor/inbox
 ```

-Delivered activities might be not portable.
-If delivered activity is portable (has `ap://` identifier), the server MUST verify its [FEP-8b32] integrity proof.
+Activities delivered to an inbox might be not portable.
 If the server does not accept deliveries on behalf of an actor, it MUST return `405 Method Not Allowed`.

-ActivityPub clients MAY follow [FEP-ae97][FEP-ae97] to publish activities.
-In this case, the client MAY deliver signed activity to multiple outboxes, located on different servers.
+Upon receiving an activity in actor's inbox, the server SHOULD forward it to inboxes located on other servers where actor's data is stored.
+An activity MUST NOT be forwarded from inbox more than once.

+Activities delivered to an outbox are performed by a portable actor and therefore MUST be portable too.
+The server MUST verify them as described in section [Authentication and authorization](#authentication-and-authorization) and then process them as described in [FEP-ae97].
+Clients MAY deliver activities to multiple outboxes, located on different servers.

-Upon receiving an activity in actor's outbox, server SHOULD forward it to outboxes located on other servers where actor's data is stored.
+Upon receiving an activity in actor's outbox, the server SHOULD forward it to outboxes located on other servers where actor's data is stored.
 An activity MUST NOT be forwarded from outbox more than once.

-Upon receiving an activity in actor's inbox, server SHOULD forward it to inboxes located on other servers where actor's data is stored.
+Gateways SHOULD implement [FEP-ae97] actor registration API.

 ### Collections